You are here:

 Individuals who have agreed to serve on the Biospecimen Review and Allocation Committee (BRAC) will be asked to make recommendations to NIAMS regarding approval of proposals that request OAI biospecimens.
-BRAC review panels will consist of at least 3 voting members appointed by the NIAMS Project Office (PO) as well as one non-voting member of the OAI Steering Committee.
-The OAI Steering Committee representative will serve as the liaison between the BRAC and the OAI Steering Committee and will change periodically.
+BRAC review panels will consist of 2-3 voting members appointed by the NIAMS Project Office (PO).

 Proposals will be reviewed for feasibility (i.e., availability of the type and amount of specimen(s) requested), for scientific merit based on modified NIH criteria, and for consistency with the objectives and goals of the OAI.
 Priority for proposals requesting serum or plasma will be given to those proposing longitudinal measurements of biomarkers.

-Proposals that are approved by the BRAC will be forwarded to the OAI Data Coordinating Center for informational purposes.
-Any investigator whose proposal adds additional burden to OAI participants must also complete an application for an ancillary proposal (see the OAI Web Site; Ancillary Studies procedures).
-The NIAMS PO will issue a letter of approval after reviews are completed.
-The release of the biospecimens will be contingent on verification of funding.
-A diagram of the application and review process is attached to these guidelines.
+Applicants will be informed of approval or disapproval by the BRAC.
+Applications that are not approved may be resubmitted with additional data or modifications as recommended.
+The NIAMS PO will issue a letter of approval or disapproval after reviews are completed.
+The release of the biospecimens will be contingent on verification of funding for the proposed project.
+A diagram of the application and review process is shown below.
 The PI will be expected to provide sufficient funds to cover costs of sample pulling and shipping when such services are rendered.

 How to Apply: